 One of the best things about becoming familiar with a new culture is trying new, exotic foods.
-On your journey to learn to speak Korean, I’m sure you’ll begin picking up on names of dishes that you’ve never heard of, and that list of names will continue to grow the longer you study the language.
+On your journey to learn to speak Korean fast, I’m sure you’ll begin picking up on names of dishes that you’ve never heard of, and that list of names will continue to grow the longer you study the language.

 Each of the dishes on our list have something unique that sets it apart from the rest, so try as many as you can to get an accurate taste of Korea!
 We’ve included the names of food in Hangul, the Korean alphabet, so you can find them in Korea more easily.
 If you can’t read Hangul it is possible to learn in just ninety minutes, so what are you waiting for?

 Korean Food #1: Kimchi (김치)

 Kimchi is a tried and true staple that has been around for over two thousand years in various Korean dishes.
 It’s made through salting and fermenting to create a distinctive spicy taste, and it’s the best thing that’s ever happened to cabbage.
 (Seriously.
 What other dish has made you excited about cabbage?)

 Kimchi is also pretty versatile – while classic, cabbage-based kimchi is a the original favorite and is available pretty much everywhere in Korea, different types of vegetable can be salted and fermented to create different tastes (with some being more spicy than others!).
 If you’re looking for a way to spice up an otherwise bland dish, incorporate one of the many types of kimchi!
 It’s a classic crowd favorite for a reason, and you won’t be disappointed.

 Korean Food #2: Instant noodles (라면)